nodejs/wiki-archive/ES6-Module-Detection-in-Node.md

 Cons:

-- Requires external method for specifying Module System of non-entry points, e.g. `require('lib/something-else.js')` - which kind of defeats the purpose of this option
+- Requires external method for specifying Module System of non-entry points, e.g. `require('lib/something-else.js')` - which kind of defeats the purpose of this option (cause of rejection)

 #### Option 4b: Modules Listing